 Green City Council

-Council will vote on the issue at its Feb.
-26 meeting.
+Council is expected to vote on this issue at the April 9 meeting.

-UP NEXT Meets at 7 p.m.
-Feb.
-26 at the Central Administration Building at 1755 Town Park Blvd.
+UP NEXT: Meets at 7 p.m.
+April 9 at the Central Administration Building at 1755 Town Park Blvd.